ansible/workshops/exercises/ansible_f5/2.0-disable-pool-member/README.md

 ```
 ## Step 3

-Add a task to set a fact for the provider.
+Add a tasks section and then set a fact for the provider.
 Once you set the provider you can re-use this key in future tasks instead of giving the server/user/password/server_port and validate_certs info to each task.

 ```
 ---